90-Calorie Stovetop Skillet Pizza Recipe: High Protein and Low Carb

 This post may contain affiliate links.
 Click here to read my full disclosure.

 Having a picky eater in the house means that when I make a recipe that’s a hit around here, I roll with it.
 In this case, I’m talking about the high protein cauliflower buns.
 We’ve been having black beans burgers, grilled cheese sandwiches, toast in soup, and even just the bread by itself.
 In the process of coming up with new ways to repurpose the buns, I started thinking about what I could do with a giant bun.
 Because while I’m one state east of Texas, everything is bigger in Arkansas.
 So, one thing led to another and boom, this high protein stovetop skillet pizza was created.

 Like I mentioned, the base ingredient will be cauliflower but before you head for hills, know that you won’t need to rice your own cauliflower.
 That’s right, I use frozen pre-riced cauliflower and this recipe should take you 15 minutes from start to finish.
-If you’re totally anti-cauliflower in pizza crust but still want lower calorie pizza, check out this recipe for a crust that’s made from meat — a meatza.
+If you’re totally anti-cauliflower in pizza crust but still want lower calorie pizza, check out this low carb pizza recipe that uses ground chicken for its crust—a meatza.
 That said, I know you’ll love this pizza and the crispy, crunchy cauliflower crust.

 High Protein Stovetop Skillet Pizza Ingredients

 First and foremost, you’ll need cauliflower.
 Like I mentioned above, I use pre-riced cauliflower, but you could certainly rice your own.
 1 medium to large head of cauliflower will likely yield the same amount for this stovetop skillet pizza recipe.

 In addition to cauliflower, you’ll need a bit of unflavored protein powder.
 If you don’t have unflavored protein powder, I’ll cover a few potential swaps you can try below.